-Among healthy term infants, the threshold for concern typically is considered to be a level > 18 mg/dL (> 308 micromol/L); see figure Risk of hyperbilirubinemia in neonates Risk of hyperbilirubinemia in neonates ( 1 General reference Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
+Among healthy term infants, the threshold for concern typically is considered to be a level > 18 mg/dL (> 308 micromol/L); see figure Risk of hyperbilirubinemia in neonates Risk of hyperbilirubinemia in neonates (1 General reference Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
 The serum bilirubin level required to cause jaundice varies with... read more ).
-However, infants who are premature Premature Infants An infant born before 37 weeks gestation is considered premature.
+However, infants who are premature Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more , small for gestational age Small-for-Gestational-Age (SGA) Infant Infants whose weight is the 10th percentile for gestational age are classified as small for gestational age.
-Complications include perinatal asphyxia, meconium aspiration, polycythemia, and... read more , and/or ill (eg, with sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
-Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more , hypothermia Hypothermia in Neonates Hypothermia is defined by the World Health Organization as a core temperature 36.5° C (97.7° F).
-In premature infants, hypothermia increases morbidity and mortality.
+Previously, any infant weighing < 2.5 kg was termed... read more , small for gestational age Small-for-Gestational-Age (SGA) Infant Infants whose weight is < the 10th percentile for gestational age are classified as small for gestational age.
+Complications include perinatal asphyxia, meconium aspiration, polycythemia... read more , and/or ill (eg, with sepsis Neonatal Sepsis Neonatal sepsis is invasive infection, usually bacterial, occurring during the neonatal period.
+Signs are multiple, nonspecific, and include diminished spontaneous activity, less vigorous sucking... read more , hypothermia Hypothermia in Neonates Hypothermia is defined by the World Health Organization as a core temperature < 36.5° C (97.7° F).
+In preterm infants, hypothermia increases morbidity and mortality.
 Hypothermia may be purely... read more , or hypoxia) are at greater risk and intervention may be done at lower levels.
 In such infants, although risk increases with increasing hyperbilirubinemia, there is no level of hyperbilirubinemia that is considered safe; treatment is given based on age and clinical factors.
 There are now suggested operational thresholds to initiate phototherapy Phototherapy Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
 The serum bilirubin level required to cause jaundice varies with... read more based on gestational age.

 Neurotoxicity is the major consequence of neonatal hyperbilirubinemia.
-An acute encephalopathy can be followed by a variety of neurologic impairments, including cerebral palsy Cerebral Palsy (CP) Syndromes Cerebral palsy refers to nonprogressive syndromes characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or postnatal central... read more and sensorimotor deficits; cognition is usually spared.
+An acute encephalopathy can be followed by a variety of neurologic impairments, including cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of nonprogressive conditions characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or... read more and sensorimotor deficits; cognition is usually spared.
 Kernicterus Kernicterus Kernicterus is brain damage caused by unconjugated bilirubin deposition in basal ganglia and brain stem nuclei.
 Normally, bilirubin bound to serum albumin stays in the intravascular space.
 However... read more is the most severe form of neurotoxicity.
 Although it is now rare, kernicterus still occurs and can nearly always be prevented.
 Kernicterus is brain damage caused by unconjugated bilirubin deposition in basal ganglia and brain stem nuclei, caused by either acute or chronic hyperbilirubinemia.
 Normally, bilirubin bound to serum albumin stays in the intravascular space.
 However, bilirubin can cross the blood-brain barrier and cause kernicterus in certain situations: